How can businesses access simple benefit tools to deliver schemes easily and without fuss?

 The main reason for making sure a benefits programme is available on a comprehensive platform is the positive influence it can have over productivity.
 Just to give you an idea, research has shown that staff who are worrying about their finances and the pressure of making ends meet, spend 2-3 hours per week distracted from their work (see note 1).
 Instead, they find themselves considering solutions or panicking about how they can’t support their family.

 And there are some 8.3 million people struggling with personal debt in the UK.
 The average UK household debt (including mortgages) in 2018 was £58,540 (see note 2).

 Good financial wellness is a key component of an overall wellness programme and by providing access to savings and investments, the employer will help staff to better manage their finances and provide for their futures while ensuring they stay focused at work, using their time well.
 Access to private medical treatment can also save time that would be lost by being able to have appointments outside of working hours so that employees are able to fit sessions in their own time and choose when and where to get treatment.

-By having comprehensive benefits platform, employers can create a relevant benefits programme for its whole workforce.
-One that not only looks to improve employee well-being, but one that can lower overall costs and drive corporate engagement.
+By having a comprehensive benefits platform, employers can create a relevant benefits programme for their whole workforce.
+One that not only looks to improve employee well-being but one that can lower overall costs and drive corporate engagement.
 In doing so, employers better position themselves to create a healthier and more productive workforce and retain staff for the long term.